miica37/Unreal-Meryl/docs/meshes.rst

 In the demo scene (Meryl_Preview Map), if you choose between BP_Meryl1 or BP_Meryl2, you can press < 1 > to toggle between LOD0 and LOD1.

 .. note::
-	Creating LOD takes a lot of time so I am hoping to get some feedbacks from users to see which LOD they prefer.
-I would really appreciate if you could take some time to go into the `Discord server <https://discord.gg/WzspRd3QrG>`_ and vote on this subject.
+	Creating LOD takes a considerable amount of time, based on my :ref:`performance test <performance>`, the performance increase from lod is negligible.

+	As hardware continues to improve and Unreal Engine shifts to high end technologies like Lumen and Nanite, I believe creating LOD is slowly becoming a thing of the past.

+	With that said, I will remove LOD in the future updates, do let me know (miicaneo@gmail.com) if you have other considerations.

 Polycount
 =========